It was a balmy late afternoon.

 ~ Jean de La Bruyère

 An uneasy agitation ruffled my inner placidity rudely.
-One year over already?- I asked myself incredulously.
-Surely there is some mistake!
+One year over?
+I asked myself incredulously.
+Surely there was some mistake!
 One year couldn’t have gone by so quickly.
 You’re being idiotic, I told myself sternly.

 It wasn’t merely a question of the jasmine flowering.
-The question was- what did I do from the time it flowered last to its new flowering again?
+The question was- what did I do, from the time it flowered last, to its new flowering again?
+Nothing came to mind as I ransacked the many cupboard of my mind.
+Dear Lord!!

 As if on cue, I heard a fruit-seller called out, “Mangoes!
 Sweet mangoes!
 Season’s first mangoes!”